 If you’ve been diagnosed with PCOS, one of the first questions that comes up is usually “What should I actually be eating?”
 The internet is full of conflicting advice — cut all carbs, go keto, avoid dairy, eat more dairy — and it can feel overwhelming.

 Here’s the good news: there’s no single “PCOS diet.”
-But there are evidence-backed food patterns that consistently help women manage their symptoms.
+But there are food patterns that research has explored for their potential benefits.
 Let’s break it down.

 Why Food Matters With PCOS